 The conflict between speaking your truth and judiciously keeping your mouth shut strikes a particular chord for me.
 Having grown up in a traditional, male-dominated household in Britain, where emotions were held in, I identify with Belmaya’s desire to conform to what society expects of her, yet being unable to suppress what she fiercely feels.

-It’s made me trust in the process of documentary filmmaking, and confirmed to me that we all need to be able to speak from our hearts and be listened to.
-Documentary gives its subjects a voice.
+Having the tools to tell her own story, along with the platform to express herself, has transformed Belmaya’s self-esteem.
+It has made me trust in the process of documentary filmmaking, and confirmed to me that we all need to be able to speak from our hearts and be heard.